howiess/Data-Science/Supervised Learning/README.md

 - **Creating New Features**: Transform or combine existing features.
 - **Handling Categorical Variables**: Use one-hot encoding, label encoding, or target encoding.
 - **Feature Selection**: Use methods like recursive feature elimination, importance from tree-based models.

+## Feature Selection

+### Wrapper Method
+- **Forward Selection**: Starts with no features and adds them one by one, based on which feature improves the model the most.
+May overlook other model that is better, resulting in finding local minimum rather than global minimum.
+- **Backward Elimination**: Starts with all features and removes them one by one, based on which feature removal improves the model or degrades performance the least.
+Extensive computation time.

+### Embeded Method
+- **Lasso Regression (L1)**: Uses L1 regularization.
+Shrinks some coefficients to exactly zero, effectively selecting a subset of features while fitting the model.
+In regression data, this is done simultaneously while fitting the model.
+- **Ridge Regression (L2)**: Uses L2 regularization.
+Shrinks some coefficients to near zero, reducing the impact of less important features but does not perform strict feature selection like Lasso.
+In regression data, this is done simultaneously while fitting the model.

 ## Model Selection and Training